Geoff Chappell - Software Analyst

 This problem is most noticeable, of course, when you know your Outbox is empty.
-It’s also possible that you notice the problem differently and earlier.
-You may, for instance, start receiving emails that complain of being unable to deliver emails that you supposedly sent.
+As if it’s not disturbing enough to see Outlook sending emails from an empty Outbox, another way you may notice the problem is that you start receiving notifications of delivery failures for emails that you supposedly sent.
 You’re sure, of course, that you never did send them.
 Perhaps you worry for a time that your computer has been infected by malware.
-Another possibility, which you might reasonably think is not much different, is that Outlook sent them on your behalf.
+What actually happens, which you might reasonably think is not much different, is that Outlook sent emails on your behalf.

-What can have happened is that the spammer’s email asked for a read receipt.
+The problem starts with a spammer’s email that asks for a read receipt.
 The message that Outlook sends without having shown it in your Outbox is Outlook telling the spammer that their message to you “was deleted without being read”.
 Literally.

 You can see this for yourself by playing the role of spammer and sending yourself a message that requests a read receipt.
 A first Send/Receive sends the message.
 A second gets you the header as if from a spammer.
 Mark it for deletion.
 Click on Send/Receive and your simulated spam is gone, just as you would want for real spam, but click on Send/Receive some more times and your Inbox gets the header for Outlook’s not-read receipt.
 Mark this for downloading, then click on Send/Receive once more and you get to see what Outlook would otherwise have sent to a spammer: